A PARADIGM SHIFT IN WORSHIP

 Sadly, many believers today, like the Samaritans and the Jews of those times, are still confused about the right place to worship.

 Many believers still argue, debate, or quarrel over the right or best place to worship God.
 Many believers today even esteem and revere the place they worship more than the God they seek to worship.

-Like the Samaritan woman, Peter also had his mind set on the place to worship rather than the person to worship.
+Apparently, Peter, like the Samaritan woman, also had his mind set on the place to worship rather than the person to worship.
 Having witnessed the transfiguration of the Lord Jesus and seen His glory as God on this mountain, Peter was fully persuaded that he had found a new perfect place of worship.

-Therefore, Peter proposed that Jesus consecrate the Mount of Transfiguration as their new abode and place of worship.
+Therefore, Peter proposed to Jesus to consecrate the Mount of Transfiguration as their new place of abode and worship.
 That is consistent with the mindset of worshippers under the Old Covenant.
 They always raised altars and offered sacrifices to God wherever He manifested His presence and glory to them (Gen. 12:7-8, 26:25, 33:20).

-The Lord didn’t want people to turn the Mount of Transfiguration into a new place of worship.
+Apparently, the Lord didn’t want people to turn the Mount of Transfiguration to a new place of worship.